UniversalDependencies/docs/_ud-feat/PronType.md

 Examples: [cs/en] _nikdo / nobody, nic / nothing, nijaký / no, ničí /
 no one's_ (possessive negative pronoun), _žádný / no, none, nikde /
-nowhere, nikdy / never, nijak / no way_ (lit. "no-how")
+nowhere, nikdy / never, nijak / no way_ (lit. “no-how”)

 ### Ind: indefinite pronoun, determiner, numeral or adverb

-Note that some tagsets might further subclassify this category to distinguish "some" from "any" etc. Such distinctions are not part of universal features but may be added in language-specific extensions.
+Note that some tagsets might further subclassify this category to distinguish “some” from “any” etc. Such distinctions are not part of universal features but may be added in language-specific extensions.

 Examples 1: [cs/en] _někdo / somebody, něco / something, některý /
 some, něčí / someone's_ (possessive indefinite pronoun), _několik / a
-few, several_ (indefinite numeral/quantifier), _několikátý / "a fewth", "severalth"_
+few, several_ (indefinite numeral/quantifier), _několikátý / “a fewth”, “severalth”_
 (indefinite ordinal numeral), _několikrát / a few times, several times, někde / somewhere, někdy / sometimes, nějak / somehow_